Understanding pain to manage it

 If your IBD is not active, your pain may be caused by non-inflammatory factors such as adhesions, stricture, fistulas, or functional pain (abdominal pain that may be thought of as irritable bowel syndrome-like pain).
 You can find out more in the section Sources of Pain.

 To determine if your pain is due to active inflammation related to your IBD, your healthcare provider may conduct a physical examination and identify inflammatory markers using blood or fecal tests, small bowel imaging, or endoscopic procedures.

 Learn more about these tests in our Diagnosis and Testing section.
 If you have IBD inflammation, you may need a change in the medication you normally take for IBD.

 Cigarette smoking is associated with an increased risk of IBD and inflammation.
 If you have Crohn’s disease and smoke cigarettes, quitting smoking (smoking cessation) is recommended.

-The approach to pain management in IBD also depends on the location of your pain, severity or intensity, type, and duration of pain.
-Visit our section on Talking to your Health Care Provider for tips on how to assess, track and communicate about your pain, to help determine the best pain management options for you.
+The approach to pain management in IBD also depends on the location, severity or intensity, type, and duration of your pain.
+Visit our section on Talking to your Health Care Provider for tips on how to assess, track and communicate about your pain to help determine the best pain management options for you.

 Management of chronic pain requires a holistic or multidisplinary approach.
 This means you need to think about your body as a whole.
-We need to treat sources of inflammation of course, but we also need to consider psychological and lifestyle issues that may be contributing to your pain.
+Pain management is therefore not limited to treating the sources of inflammation in your body but also considering psychological and lifestyle issues that may be contributing to your pain.

 Your pain management in IBD may be further complicated if you have other medical conditions.
 These may restrict certain treatment options or limit their effectiveness.